Controller Implementation¶

 Displays

-and other devices.
-(Speakers and display are listed only as examples and not actually implemented at this time.)
+(Speakers and displays are only mentioned as examples and have not been implemented yet.)

-How to access a given device in the controller format
+How to access specific devices in the controller format you are using

 + Device